BirteStrunk/BirteStrunk.github.io/02_research.markdown

 <br />
 <details>
-    <summary>Carbon emissions, inequality and labor supply: A US state-level analysis of the role of Veblen effects in carbon inequality (with Till van Treeck)</summary>
+    <summary>Carbon emissions, inequality and working hours: A US state-level analysis of the role of Veblen effects in labor supply and emissions (with Till van Treeck)</summary>
     <br />
     This is a research project supervised by Till van Treeck, one of my doctoral advisors.
 This is the current abstract: In this paper, we contribute to the literature on the link between inequality and emissions in a theoretical framework of social comparison-based utility related to labor supply.
 Specifically, we investigate potential Veblen effects mediating the relationship between top-end income inequality and carbon emissions via people's labor supply decisions using US state level data from 1979-2018.
 We test two different hypotheses: firstly, that higher inequality leads to people working longer hours and secondly, that those longer hours are connected to increased carbon emissions.
 Our results show positive and significant effects for both hypotheses, albeit effect sizes are rather small.
 While we do not conclude that labor supply is the main channel through which top-end inequality impacts carbon emissions, we argue that labor supply is a piece of the puzzle to understand this association.